What Are Whales Doing With Freeport-McMoRan - Benzinga

 Volume & Open Interest Development

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Freeport-McMoRan's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Freeport-McMoRan's whale trades within a strike price range from $21.0 to $50.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Freeport-McMoRan's whale activity within a strike price range from $20.0 to $44.0 in the last 30 days.

 Freeport-McMoRan Option Volume And Open Interest Over Last 30 Days